|Born||in Shaker Heights, Ohio, USA|

 Mini Bio (1)

 Screen legend, superstar, and the man with the most famous blue eyes in movie history, Paul Leonard Newman was born on January 26, 1925, in Cleveland, Ohio, the second son of Arthur Sigmund Newman (died 1950) and Theresa Fetsko (died 1982).
 His elder brother was , Arthur S. Newman Jr., named for their father, a Jewish businessman who owned a successful sporting goods store and was the son of emigrants from Poland and Hungary.
 Newman's mother (born Terézia Fecková, daughter of Stefan Fecko and Mária Polenak) was a Roman Catholic Slovak from Homonna, Pticie (former Austro-Hungarian Empire), who became a practicing Christian Scientist.
-She and her brother, Newman's uncle Joe, had an interest in creative arts, and it rubbed off on him.
+She and her brother, Newman's uncle Joe, had an interest in the creative arts, and it rubbed off on him.
 He acted in grade school and high school plays.
-The Newmans were a well-to-do family, and Paul grew up in affluent Shaker Heights.
+The Newmans were well-to-do and Paul Newman grew up in affluent Shaker Heights.
 Before he became an actor, Newman ran the family sporting goods store in Cleveland, Ohio.